 Learn Your Demographic

 Before you sign up for just any site, be sure to know your genre and the fans who support it.
 For example, if you’re trying to reach young people, they’re probably not on Facebook.
 Most teens and young adults prefer Instagram, Snapchat, and Tiktok.
 If you’re targeting men, they can be found mainly on Youtube, Reddit, and LinkedIn.
-It’s important to learn who you’re trying to reach and where they hang out online so you don’t waste your time talking to the wall.
+It’s important to learn who you’re trying to reach and where they hang out online so you don’t waste your time.

 Forming A Community: